 Prevention of Childhood Obesity

 It is essential to ensure your children stay active, eat healthily, and set an example.
 Children learn all they know from their parents and setting a good example and living a healthy lifestyle yourself proves invaluable.
 One way to start can include having a full kitchen of healthy snacking options, healthy drinks, and cooking healthy meals for you and your family.
 Another way is to create active hobbies for your children.
 This may include playing a sport, going on family walks or runs, or anything else that may encourage physical fitness.
 Lastly, ensure your child is getting enough sleep.
 Sleep is often overlooked when it comes to an unhealthy lifestyle, however, this is often a gateway towards unhealthy living.
-If you want to learn more about how to help your child, contact Charles Evans, a Pediatrician on Long Island That Accepts Medicaid!
+If you want to learn more about how to help your child, contact CEC Health Center, a Pediatrician on Long Island That Accepts Medicaid!

 Childhood obesity should not be overlooked and comes along with many health risks.
 It’s necessary to do all possible to treat or reduce the risk of childhood obesity in your children.
 The health risks associated with childhood obesity are a cause for concern.
 If not handled correctly and as early as possible, your child may live an unhealthy lifestyle with many health concerns.
-Take action against childhood obesity by contacting us at Charles Evans.
+Take action against childhood obesity by contacting us at CEC Health Center.
 We promise the best Pediatrician on Long Island That Accepts Medicaid, and we’ll ensure your child lives a healthy and happy life!

 The Benefits of Getting a Good Night’s Sleep